These plantain tacos are a flavor explosion that cooks all on one sheet pan. Sweet plantains, tangy pickled onions, and creamy avocado!

 Start making the plantains and beans first.

-- Preheat the oven to 425° F.
+- Preheat the oven to 425° F and line a large baking sheet with parchment paper.

-Assemble the tacos.
+Assemble the plantain tacos.

 Lynnwood